curusarn/resh/README.md

 ### View the recorded history

+FIXME: redo/update this section

-Resh history is saved to `~/.resh_history.json`
+Resh history is saved to: `~/.resh_history.json`

-Each line is a JSON that represents one executed command line.
+Each line is a versioned JSON that represents one executed command line.

 This is how I view it `tail -f ~/.resh_history.json | jq` or `jq < ~/.resh_history.json`.

-You can install `jq` using your favourite package manager or you can use other JSON parser to view the history.
+You can install `jq` using your favorite package manager or you can use other JSON parser to view the history.

 ![screenshot](img/screen.png)